+CDS-C Page 10

-C12 Average high school GPA of all degree-seeking, first-time, first-year Percent of total first-time, first-year (freshman) students who submitted
+C12 Average high school GPA of all degree-seeking, first-tudents who submitted GPA: time, first-year 0.00%

+Percent of total first-time, first-year students who subr GPA: mitted high school 0.00%

 C13-C20: Admission Policies

-C13 Application Fee

-If your institution has waived its application fee for the Fall 2022 admission cycle please select no.
+C13 Application Fee If your institution has waived its application fee fo r the Fall 2022 adn nission cycle plea se select no.

+Yes No

 Does your institution have an application fee?
+X

+Amount of application fee: \$85

+Voc No

-Yes X No Amount of application fee: \$85 Can it be waived for applicants with financial need?
-If you have an application fee and an on-line applic Yes X No for students Х Same fee Reduced Can on-line application fee be waived for applicants with financial need?
-Yes X No C14 Application closing date Does your institution have an application closing Yes X No Date 1
+Can it be waived for applicants with financial need?
+Yes X No

+If you have an application fee and an on-line application apply on-line: cation option, plea se indicate policy for students

+Х Same fee Free

+Reduced

+Yes No •

+Can on-line application fee be waived for applicants with financial need? Х

+C14 Application closing date

+0.4 Tippinounen ereenig uute Yes No

+Does your institution have an application closing date? Х

-Jan 1
+Date 1

-Application closing date (fall)
+Application closing date (fall) JAN 1st

 Priority Date

-Yes No
+045 Yes No

-C15 Are first-time, first-year student fall? s accepted for terms other th an the
+C15 Are first-time, first-year students accepted for tern fall? ns otner than the

-C16 Notification to applicants of adr nission decision sent (fill in or ne only)
+C16 Notification to applicants of admission decision se ent (fill in one only)

-On a rolling basis beginning
+On a rolling basis beginning (date):

-(date):

-X By (date): Other: most by April 1
+Χ By (date): most by April 1 - -

+Other:

-C17 Reply policy for admitted applic ants (fill in one only)
+C17 Reply policy for admitted applicants (fill in one only ')

-X Must reply by (date): 1-May
+Х Must reply by (date): May 1st

-No set date

-Must reply by May 1st or within Other: weeks if notified thereafter
+No set date Must reply by May 1st or within weeks if notified th nereafter

+Other: iorountor
-Deadline for housing deposit (MM ndable \$1500 admissions

-Amount of housing deposit: deposit is due by May 1.
+Deadline for housing deposit (MMDD): Amount of housing deposit: A nonrefundable \$ deposit is due by I

-Refundable if student does not en roll?
+Refundable if student does not enroll?

 Yes, in full

 Yes, in part

 No

-C18 Deferred admission Yes No
+C18 Deferred admission

+- Yes No

-Does your institution allow studen If yes, maximum perio X
+Does your institution allow students to postpone enrol admission? lment after X

-1 ye ar
+If yes, maximum period of postponement: 1 year

 C19 Early admission of high school students

-De se com in stitution alloco biale a Yes No

-Does your institution allow high so first-time, first-year (freshman) stu
+Does your institution allow high school students to enroll as full-time first-time, first-year students one year or more before high school graduation?

-school graduation?
+Yes No Χ

 C20 Common Application: Question removed from CDS.
-(Initiated d uring 2006-2007 cycle)
+(Initiated during 2006-2007 cycle)

-C21-C22: Early Decision a nd Early Action Plans
+C21-C22: Early Decision and Early Action Plans

--

-C21 Early Decision Yes No
+C21 Early Decision

-Does your institution offer an early decision plan (an admission pl
+Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?

+Yes No Х

-If "yes," please complete the follow -
+If "yes," please complete the following:

-decision plan closing date Nov 15th
+First or only early decision plan closing date

-decision plan notification date Rolling
+First or only early decision plan notification date

-on plan closing date on plan notification date Jan 1st Feb 15th -
+Other early decision plan closing date Other early decision plan notification date

-n plan nouncation date -
+Nov 15th

+Rolling

+Jan 1st

+Feb 15th

-For the Fall 2021 entering class
+For the Fall 2022 entering class:

-Number of early decision applicati

-Number of applicants admitted un Please provide significant details .
+Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

-i icase provide significant detalls a about your carry ucusion pian.